vickylihorst/DNA-analysis-tools/README.md

 # clump_finding

 The function clumpFinding() outpus all distinct k-mers forming (L,t)-clumps in a genome, where L is the length of ori in the genome.
 A k-mer pattern forms an (L,t)-clump inside a genome if there is an interval of genome of length L in which this k-mer appears at least t times.
 The input is a string genome, and integers k, L, and t.
 A clump is also sometimes called a cluster.

+# minimum_skew

+The function minimumSkew() takes a DNA string and outputs all integer(s) i minimizing "Skew(genome) sub i" among all values of i for the entire input genome.
+The hypothesis is the integer(s) that minimizes the skew diagram is the origin of DNA replication.
+For more details on the hypothesis and the theory, see the comments in minimum_skew.py

+The program can also plot the skew diagram by uncommenting the line `plt.show()`.

+# hamming_distance

+The function hammingDistace() finds the number of mismatches between two strings (aka the Hamming distance), such that position i in k-mers p1...pk and q1...qk is a mismatch if pi doesn't equal to qi, where p and q are two strings.

+# approximate_pattern_match

+The function approximatePatternMatch() finds where a pattern appears as a substring of text with at most d mismatches.
+The function takes pattern, text, and an integer d, and outputs the total count and all starting positions where pattern appears as a substring of text with at most d mismatches.